leoandersoon/about-abdulooper/README.md

 - 👋 Hi, I’m @leoandersoon
-- 👀 I’m interested in AI, programming, bots, skateboards, boxing, and music.
+- 👀 I’m interested in AI, programming, bots, skateboards, boxing, and guitar, madafaka.
 - 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on AI.
+- 💞️ kalp ne alaka lan
 - 📫 How to reach me?
-You can reach me on Instagram as @leoandersoon, or on Twitter as @leopreneur.
+You can reach me on Instagram as @leoandersoon, or on Twitter as @leoandersoon

 <!---
 leoandersoon/leoandersoon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.